 BRIDGE stands for Building Relationships in Diverse Gonzaga Environments and has two major components: (1) a summer pre-orientation program that takes place right before New Student Orientation, and (2) a first-year peer mentoring program that continues during the academic year.

-Summer BRIDGE is a Social Justice and Leadership Institute designed for students who identify as first generation*, low income, students of color, undocumented, LGBTQ+, and/or undocumented.
+Summer BRIDGE is a Social Justice and Leadership Institute designed for students who identify as first generation*, low income, students of color, LGBTQ+, and/or undocumented.
 This Pre-Orientation Program introduces underrepresented students early on to specific faculty, staff, administrators, student leaders, and other campus resources that can help facilitate a smoother transition to student life.
 In alignment with Gonzaga’s Jesuit mission, BRIDGE activities and workshops focus on identity development, community building, cultural fluency, resilience theory, and the social change model of leadership.
 BRIDGE also covers such relevant topics as imposter syndrome, stereotype threat, and allyship in an effort to proactively address the “culture shock” that many underrepresented students experience during their first semester at a predominantly White institution (PWI).

 All BRIDGE participants will be assigned two BRIDGE peer mentors, fellow students who continue to support their mentees throughout their mentee’s first year in college.
 BRIDGE is the start of a robust network of year-long support for underrepresented students, who will be trained and nurtured to create a better tomorrow through social justice leadership.
 BRIDGE was named Outstanding New Program in 2019 by the NASPA Latinx Knowledge Community.